VenturaNotes/Knowledge/- Topics/Obsidian.md

 - A note-taking and personal knowledge management application that stores notes as plain text markdown files on your local machine
 - When doing `tags.isType("list")`, this returns true
 	- So `tags` is type list which I assume holds all the different types of tags within the list.
 Each element within `tags` is a string
+### Tips
+- When debugging, need to completely quit Obsidian and then re-open for all changes to take affect.
+Refreshing within the Obsidian Developer Console is not enough.
 ### Filtering out Nested Tags in Bases
 - `!tags.filter(value.startsWith("#task/"))`
 	- This removes all documents with a nested tag